kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-b3-professional-responsibility-nca.md

 ## Your Next Step

 Professional Responsibility is manageable because the rules are clear.
-The exam tests whether you can identify the issue and apply the correct rule.
+The exam tests whether you can identify the issue and apply the correct Model Code provision.

 [Get the complete PR bundle →](/pricing)